mojaloop/contrib-pisp-demo-ui/README.md

 ## Deploying

-> Note: We currently only support Local for Android, but we p
+> Note: We only deploy the _web_ version of this project at the moment.

-We need to set up firebase (only once)
+First, we need to set up firebase (only once)
 ```bash
 # release to the firebase project
 npm install -g firebase-tools